AlisonV2/av2-task-manager/README.md

 ### Users

 - POST /users : Create a new user, sends an email to the user with a link to activate the account.
+- GET /users : Get all users, admin only
 - GET /users/current : Get the current user, needs authentication
 - PUT /users/current : Update the current user, needs authentication
 - DELETE /users/current : Delete the current user, needs authentication